knokko/vk-compressor/README.md

   which is ~500k pixels per millisecond
 - The kim1 encoder can compress ~13M pixels in ~300ms,
   which is ~40k pixels per millisecond
+- The kim2 encoder can compress ~6M pixels in ~300ms,
+  which is ~20k pixels per millisecond

 ### Adding vk-compressor as dependency
 #### Java version